Catch waves sustainably with our guide to the best eco surf brands and surfing essentials with protecting the oceans in mind.

 Is surfing sustainable?

 Whether you’re a newbie at riding the waves or a pro, essential surfing gear includes a surfboard, surf wax, and a wetsuit.
-Plus, there are all the accessories—leashes, traction pads, board bags, etc. And for a day spent in the sun, a surfer would be remiss not to apply generous amounts of sunscreen.
-But much of the equipment used in surfing features toxic ingredients.
+Plus, there are all the accessories — leashes, traction pads, board bags, etc. And for a day spent in the sun, a surfer would be remiss not to apply generous amounts of sunscreen.

 “It is fair to say that the surfboard manufacturing process can be considered rather toxic,” Sean Smith, former executive director of the non-profit Surf Industry Manufacturers Association, told the Los Angeles Times.
 “Many of the materials used and processes involved in board building are not environmentally friendly.”